-If you have received a Digital Millenium Copyright Act (DMCA) Infringement Notice and believe it was submitted in error, you may submit a counter-notice.
-Counter-notices must be submitted by the WordPress.com user who uploaded the material or an agent authorized to act on their behalf.
+If you have received a Digital Millenium Copyright Act (DMCA) Infringement Notice and believe it was submitted in error, you may submit a counter notice.
+Counter notices must be submitted by the WordPress.com user who uploaded the material.

 Please note that under Section 512(f) of the DMCA, any person who knowingly materially misrepresents that material or activity was removed or disabled by mistake or misidentification may be subject to liability.
-Thus, if you are not sure that the material was removed or disabled as a result of mistake or misidentification, you should consider first contacting an attorney.
+Thus, if you are not sure that the material was removed or disabled as a result of mistake or misidentification, you should first consider seeking legal advice.

 And must include the following: